 Vantage will mail Form 1099 by January 31st following the end of the tax year.

-You can expect to receive this form annually as it is used to provide your total IRA account balance to the IRA and will also identify any contributions or rollovers received into your Vantage IRA during the tax year.
+You can expect to receive this form annually as it is used to provide your total IRA account balance to the IRS and will also identify any contributions or rollovers received into your Vantage IRA during the tax year.

 Vantage will mail Form 5498 by May 31st following the end of the tax year.